justintemp/Pintos_Starter/README.md

 7. Commit the code `git commit -m "initial commit"`
 8. Push the code to your remote repo

-# To install pintos, run this command: `source install.sh`

-If that doesn't work, read the error messages.
-You'll most likely have to install a few packages first:
+# Steps on how to install pintos

+0. Make sure that the dependencies have been installed:
    - `sudo apt-get install qemu`
    - `sudo apt-get install realpath`
+1. Run this command: `source install.sh`
+2. If that doesn't work, read the error messages.